 EuVECA - VC fund regulation

-Following the adoption of the AIFMD, European legislators recognised the need to protect venture capital from certain AIFMD rules that are unsuitable for the sector, such as high capital requirements or the requirement to appoint a depositary.
+Following the adoption of the AIFMD, European legislators recognised the need to protect venture capital from certain AIFMD rules that are unsuitable for the sector, such as high capital requirements and the obligation to appoint a depositary.

 Invest Europe position

-Invest Europe responded to the recent consultation and will continue to act as a constructive interlocutor throughout the legislative process of EuVECA II.
-Important areas of focus for the industry include: relaxation of the EuVECA investment restrictions and the potential extension of the EuVECA regime to third countries.
+Invest Europe acted as a constructive interlocutor throughout the legislative process of the EuVECA review.
+Important areas of focus for the industry included the EuVECA investment restrictions and an appropriate and proportionate level of own fund requirements.

-In the meantime, Invest Europe will also continue to monitor the implementation of the Regulation across member states, to ensure that no additional undue burdens and obligations are imposed on managers using the EuVECA label.
+Going forward, Invest Europe will monitor the implementation of the revised Regulation across Member States, to ensure that no additional undue burdens and obligations are imposed on managers using the EuVECA label.

 6 March 2014, EVCA